11 Common project management challenges and solutions

 common project management challenges

-Taking care of so many things can be nerve-wracking and it’s not surprising if something slips out of your mind.
+Taking care of so many things can be nerve-wracking, and it’s unsurprising if something slips your mind.
 Every day we hear the same stories, common challenges, and issues in project management.
 Yet we fail to learn our lesson from those stories.

-In this article, we’ll walk you through 10 of the most common project management challenges and discuss how to deal with them.
+In this article, we’ll walk you through 11 common challenges in project management and discuss how to deal with them.

 1. Keeping teams on the same page

-Despite meetings and guidelines, communication and expectations can be hard to nail down.
+Despite regular meetings and guidelines, communication and expectations can be difficult to nail down.

 Now guess what would’ve happened next?
 You are thinking right.